-From Father Ted to Oscar Wilde – some fun and original dress-up ideas that are quintessentially Irish
+From Father Ted to Oscar Wilde – some fun and original dress-up ideas that are quintessentially Irish.

 What’s great about a lot of these costumes is they need not cost you the earth and you can probably just make them up for clothes you already own.
-From the creator of Dracula, to the beloved sitcom Father Ted and some silly cultural stereotypes we’ve some great ideas for this year’s Halloween costume.
+From the creator of Dracula to the beloved sitcom Father Ted and some silly cultural stereotypes we’ve some great ideas for this year’s Halloween costume.

 Here are just some ideas of great Irish Halloween costume ideas:

-There are plenty great characters to rip off from the classic Irish sitcom “Father Ted,” the title character being one of them.
+There are plenty of great characters to rip off from the classic Irish sitcom “Father Ted,” the title character being one of them.

 Get yourself a priest’s collar, pepper that hair until it’s gray and you’re set.

 If an extreme costume is more your idea of a good Halloween, then transform into Father Jack.